kooldave98/Rangr/general-shared-lib/korede_readme.txt

-﻿//This project is only for re-useable SOLID code that is very generic and not related to Rangr.
+﻿//This project is only for re-useable cross-application(non-rangr-specific), cross-platform code.
 //So things like Time-Ago or GeoCoordinates shouldn't really be in here.

 //Rather, what should really happen is to understand their underlying purpose/responsibility...